tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster.md

 ## Running the cluster

-To be compatible with `cloud-provider-kind` we need to run a `kind` node image with version 1.33 or above:
+To be compatible with `cloud-provider-kind` we need to create a cluster using a `kind` node image with version 1.33 or above:

 ```shell
 kind create cluster --image kindest/node:v1.33.4
 ```

-The GitHub docs suggest we need to remove a label from the single kind node, `kind-control-plane`, to allow ingress access to the control plane, which is forbidden in the default single node setup (though in my setup the `kind-control-plane` node did not have this label):
+The [`cloud-provider-kind` GitHub docs](https://github.com/kubernetes-sigs/cloud-provider-kind?tab=readme-ov-file#allowing-load-balancers-access-to-control-plane-nodes) suggest we need to remove a label from the single kind node, `kind-control-plane`, to allow ingress access to the control plane, which is forbidden in the default single node setup (though in my setup the `kind-control-plane` node did not have this label):

 ```shell
 kubectl label node kind-control-plane node.kubernetes.io/exclude-from-external-load-balancers-